 Artist and Curator Talk + Participatory Workshop by Liam Benson with Adorned | Saturday 15 Sep, 2-4pm

 CURATOR | Jessica Clark

-BLINDSIDE FIRST NATIONS PROJECT 2018 is supported by Creative Victoria and by the City of Melbourne through their Triennial Grants Program.
+Supported by Creative Victoria and by the City of Melbourne through their Triennial Grants Program.

 Liam Benson + Adorned, Karen Casey, Jody Haines, Teresa Hsieh, Mitch Mahoney + Molly Mahoney, and Justine Youssef.